SiddharthDey/SiddharthDey.github.io/index.md

 title: About me
 ---
 ![casual_photo](/assets/LinkedIn_cropped_4.jpg) <br /> <br />
-My name is Siddharth Dey, a master's student pursuing my degree in Electrical and Computer Engineering at the prestigious University of California San Diego (UCSD) with a specialization in Intelligent Systems, Robotics, and Control.
+My name is Siddharth Dey, a master's student pursuing my degree in Electrical and Computer Engineering at the University of California San Diego (UCSD) with a specialization in Intelligent Systems, Robotics, and Control.
 I completed my Bachelor of Technology (B.Tech) degree with honors at the Indian Institute of Technology Madras.
 With a keen interest in Computer Vision, Robotics, and Artificial Intelligence, I like to explore innovative solutions at the intersection of these dynamic fields.
 <br /> <br />
 Currently, I am doing research within the Autonomous Vehicle Laboratory, with my focus on Motion Prediction and 3D Multi-Object Tracking (MOT) for self-driving applications.
 During the summer of 2023, I interned at Rivian as a Machine Learning Engineering Intern, where I also worked on Motion Prediction models.
 <br /> <br />